- Lady Eleanor Holles School

 Collaboration with Reach Academy

-This year we have worked on developing further our relationship with Reach Academy.
-The following is from the Principal of Reach.
+LEH has worked on developing further the relationship with Reach Academy.
+The following are two statements from the Principal of Reach.

 Serious Fun on a Saturday

 Forty-two Year Five children from local state Primary Schools attend our Serious Fun on Saturdays programme which runs from November to March.
 The programme is run by staff and pupil volunteers and is designed to inculcate a love of learning, raise confidence and improve literacy.
 This year we have extended the number of state schools invited by a further three taking the number of schools participating to thirteen.
 We have received excellent feedback so far this year and particularly from parents and staff from the new schools involved.

 ‘Just wanted to say a huge thank you for having our Year 5 girls on the LEH Shine programme that runs on Saturdays.